jasmaa/cursecov/README.md

 # cursecov

-A tool for analyzing the percentage of curse word comments in JS projects.
+Analyzes the percentage of swear word comments in JS projects.

 ## Why